 Currently, only two widely-known frameservers exist: AviSynth and VapourSynth.

 While many (especially older) encoders still use AviSynth, there is no reason to use it if you’re just starting to learn encoding.1 Most AviSynth users only use it because they have years of experience and don’t want to switch.

 Since this guide is aimed towards new encoders, and the author has no qualms about imposing his own opinions onto the host of people willing to listen, the guide will focus on VapourSynth.
 AviSynth equivalents are provided for certain functions where applicable, but the sample code will always be written for VapourSynth.

 That being said, the installation of VapourSynth is quite easy.
 It is strongly recommended to install the 64-bit version of all tools listed here.
-VapourSynth requires Python 3.7 or newer (which can be downloaded here).
+VapourSynth requires Python 3.8.x or newer.
 VapourSynth Windows binaries can be found here.
-Linux users will have to build their own version, but if you're on Linux, you probably know how to do that.
+Linux users will have to build their own version, but if you’re on Linux, you probably know how to do that.
 During the installation, you might be prompted to install the Visual C++ Redistributables.
-Just select "Yes" and the installer will do it for you.
+Just select “Yes” and the installer will do it for you.

 And that’s it.
 You can test your VapourSynth installation by opening the Python shell and typing:

 If the installation was not successful, you should receive an error that reads:

 Traceback (most recent call last): File "", line 1, in <module> ImportError: No module named 'vapoursynth'

 In that case, make sure your current Python shell is the correct version (Python version as well as architecture), try restarting your PC, reinstall VapourSynth, or ask for help.